 Notes on the Graphs

-Below is a list of factors to take in consideration when viewing the benchmark graphs.
+Below is a list of factors to take in consideration when viewing or using the benchmark graphs.

 Minimum Sample Size